Propane in France: providers, tariffs and getting started

 Choosing your energy provider in France

-La Bellenergie is not the only energy supplier.
+la bellenergie is not the only energy supplier.
 In France, the electricity and gas markets are fully open to competition, so you can choose and switch providers as often as you like, completely free of charge.
 For advice on finding the best option for your needs, call a Selectra English-speaking advisor.

 Platform | Ratings | Number of ratings |